joskuijpers/AndromedaIDE/README.md

 JSphere
 =======

-Sphere RPG Engine and IDE for Mac OSX.
+Sphere RPG IDE for Mac OSX.
 Not created by the developers and maintainers of the original Sphere.

-Project setup
+## Project setup ##
-===

 The project contains multiple targets.
 They might be split up later, but for convenience it is set up this way.